shreyassharma1/prompt-priming-blog/README.md

 It supports:

 - zero-shot training
-- one-shot training with the exact Countdown example from the post
+- one-shot training with the same example from the post
 - checkpoint evaluation under either zero-shot or one-shot prompting
 - exporting responses so you can inspect traces and compute sentence lengths